Talking to your children about dementia

-Dementia is a mental disease that is far-reaching and can affect the entire family of an individual, including children and grandchildren.
+Dementia is a mental disease that is far-reaching and can affect the entire family, including children and grandchildren.
 For kids and teens, seeing their grandparents suffer from cognitive decline can be a confusing and upsetting experience.
-Although the senior affected by dementia requires as much support as possible, grandchildren also need to understand how this disease affects others so that they can learn how to cope with the stress and changes.
+Although the senior affected by dementia requires as much support as possible, grandchildren also need to understand how this disease affects others so they can learn how to cope with changes.

-While younger children will probably have a lot of questions regarding Grandma’s condition, older children and teenagers might become withdrawn or “silently suffer” about the subject as a way of coping with their grandparent’s loss of mental capability.
+While younger children will probably have a lot of questions regarding Grandma’s condition, older children and teenagers might become withdrawn as a way of coping.
 Either way, it’s important that parents communicate with their children about the changes so that they are better prepared for the different ways that their grandparent might behave or act.

 Usual reactions from children and teens about Alzheimer’s